Gabriella439/slides/evangelism/marketing.md

 You are my target audience if you:

 * … wish there were more Haskell jobs
-* … wonder why Haskell fails to gain mainstream traction
+* … would like to help Haskell gain mainstream traction

 You are not my target audience if you: